 By Fran from Punta Gorda, FL

 I replaced cane with fabric seats on dining room chairs by having a piece of wood cut larger than the opening and putting some padding (foam) and stretching canvas over the foam and stretching and stapling on the back of the wood piece.
 Nail head trim could be added for trim.
 I added wood blocks in the corner of the new seat replacement to secure them from sliding or turning.
-They could be glued or nailed down, but I wanted to be able to restore the cane if desired in the future.
-Also wet the cane and let it dry and it may remove the sag in the cane.

 I have 4 ladder-backed chairs that need recaning, however, I do not have the time.
 I was thinking of replacing the caning with some kind of wood and then using a fabric over the wood.
 I will paint these chairs to look primitive and distressed.
 Any other suggestions and if the wood works what kind of wood?
 Home Depot is close by.
 Thanks.